F0lak/dm_open_ref/ref/proc/output.md

 +   output(msg, control)
 <!-- -->
 **Args:**
-+   msg+ Text, an atom, a file, or null
++   msg: Text, an atom, a file, or null
-+   control+ The ID of a control in the player\'s skin, or null for the default
++   control: The ID of a control in the player\'s skin, or null for the default